Why Craniosacral Therapy?

 In my mid-20s I experienced craniosacral therapy as a case study for a friend and it became the most effective form of treatment for my body when dealing with injuries and emotional issues.
 As a dance artist I am fascinated by the body, and always work with the health that is available for my clients.
 Craniosacral therapy and my movement and dance practice are closely entwined.

 I have been a tutor for Body College Low Cost Community clinic since February 2023 supporting second year students treating members of the public.
+In Spring 2025 I will be joining the tutor team for their practitioner training.

 I welcome clients seeking treatment for a wide variety of conditions, those exploring personal development and those wanting to maintain optimal health and vitality.